xraph/steel/benchmarks/README.md

 ## License

-This benchmark suite is provided under the same license as ForgeRouter.
+This benchmark suite is provided under the same license as Steel.

 ---